Income protection insurance frequently asked questions

 Do I get a payout at the end of the policy if I don’t make a claim?

-No, our Living Costs Protection has no cash in value at any time.
+No, our Living Costs Protection policy has no cash-in value at any time.
 The policy will only pay out if you’re unable to work because of illness or injury.

 Access needs

-If you have an Aviva and Aviva plus or an online policy, you can get in touch with us using a qualified BSL interpreter for free as part of our partnership with online video interpreting service SignLive.
+If you have an Aviva income protection policy, you can get in touch with us using a qualified BSL interpreter for free as part of our partnership with online video interpreting service SignLive.
+Find out more about how to use the SignLive service.

 You can contact us using this service if you need to talk about setting up a new policy, making a claim or have a customer service query.

 If this service does not meet your needs, there are further ways to contact us, including using one of our online forms or LiveChat.
-You can also deal with your query your self by logging in to MyAviva.
-For all the ways to get in touch with use, see our contact us page.
+You may also be able to resolve your query by logging into your MyAviva account.
+For all the ways to get in touch with us, see our contact us page.